ABOUT CELTICPOTS

 Triskelion Symbol

 The Celticpots logo pre-dates the Celts and it’s called “Triskelion (AKA the Triskele or the Celtic Spiral).”
 The Celts adopted this symbol as their own as they believed everything of importance came in threes.
-It can be found carved on stone, wood and metal throughout Ireland and Europe going back centuries.
 There are various interpretations of this symbol but I have chosen the one which represents strength, progress and moving forward.
-The infinite flow of the symbol where there is no start or ending represents the carving on each pot as it gives an unstructured element to the finished piece.
+The infinite flow of the symbol where there is no start or ending is represented in each piece through design, carving and decoration.

 Style